Bricolage IOP: A Rehabilitation Center Encouraging Adolescent Resilience

 - The child was emotionally, physically, or sexually abused

-- Adults in the child’s life had a substance use disorder
+- Adults in the child’s life have a substance use disorder

 Care for the Whole Family at Bricolage Behavioral Health

-If you’re seeing warning signs that your child needs help, like sudden changes in behavior, you are doing them a favor by having them assessed.
+If you’re identifying warning signs that your child needs help, like sudden changes in behavior, you are doing them a favor by having them assessed.